 What is our part? — Whoever believes in Him [Jesus] shall not perish but have eternal life.
 Sadly, millions will “reject the Son [and] will not see life, for God’s wrath remains on them.”
 You see, our unrepented sins have incurred God’s wrath.
 Jesus clearly taught of the eternal torments of hell for the unbeliever (Matthew 18:8-9).
 And for those who refuse Jesus and refuse to repent, “God’s wrath remains on them.”
 But those who wisely choose repentance toward God and faith toward our Lord Jesus Christ (Acts 20:21, KJV) will experience eternal life in the presence of God.

 This eternal life with God is “in His Son!”
 Not in a so-called fountain of youth.
 Not in cryonic preservation.
 Not in a self-centered “eat, drink, and be merry, for tomorrow we die” mentality.
 There is eternal life and all its blessings made available to us through Jesus…and only through Jesus.
 Believe in and receive the Son of God into your life.
 Embrace Him as your Lord, your Savior, and any fears you may have of death will immediately disappear.

 Make your personal decision today to receive Jesus into your life as Lord and Savior.
 Your inner disposition will change from fear to joy as you receive the promise of eternal life from Him.
 And as our opening Scripture declared, you will be set free from lifelong slavery to the fear of death.

-If you would like some help in coming to Jesus for salvation, please take a look at our list of Salvation Scriptures.
+If you would like some help in coming to Jesus for salvation, please take a look at our list of Salvation Scriptures in the link just below.
 And may God bless you in this most important decision of your life.

 ©2017, James H. Feeney.